sjackman/talr/README.md

 5. Run BLAST search
 6. Close

-Do you see any major structural misassemblies using [Bandage](https://github.com/rrwick/Bandage)?
+Do you see any major structural misassemblies?
+Look for discontiguities in the colour spectrum of a contig.

 # Run Physlr on chr4

+[Physlr](https://github.com/bcgsc/physlr) constructs a physical map (an ordered sequence of barcodes) using linked read sequencing.

 ```sh
 # Compile Physlr.